akashkm99/duelnlg/README.md

 cd duelnlg
 pip install -e .
 ```
-For automatic evaluations, you also need to download nlgeval data:
+To use automatic metrics, you may also need to download nlgeval data:
 ```bash
 python ./scripts/download/nlg-eval --setup
 ```